-ESE 375 Architectures for Digital Signal Processing (3)
+ESE 375: Architectures for Digital Signal Processing (3)

 This course covers various aspects of architectures in digital signal processing and multimedia data processing.
 The topics include iteration bound analysis, retiming the circuits, unfolding and folding the architectures, algorithmic and numerical strength reduction for low power and low complexity design, introduction to array processor architectures and CORDIC implementation.
+Spring

-Prerequisites: ESE 305 and ESE 280
+Prerequisites: ESE 280 and ESE 305

-ESE 381 Embedded Microprocessor Systems Design II (4)
+ESE 381: Embedded Microprocessor Systems Design II (4)

-A continuation of ESE 280.
+A continuation of ESE 380.
 The entire system design cycle, including requirements definition and system specifications, is covered.
 Topics include real-time requirements, timing, interrupt driven systems, analog data conversion, multi-module and multi-language systems.
 The interface between high-level language and assembly language is covered.
 A complete system is designed and prototyped in the laboratory.
-Spring.
+Spring

-Prerequisite: ESE 271 and 280
+Prerequisites: ESE 271 and 280

-ESE 382 Digital Design Using VHDL and PLDs (4)
+ESE 382: Digital Design Using VHDL and PLDs (4)

 Digital system design using the hardware description language VHDL and system implementation using complex programmable logic devices (CPLDs) and field programmable gate arrays (FPGAs).
-Topics include design methodology, VHDL syntax, entities, architectures, test benches, subprograms, packages, and libraries.
-Behavioral and structural coding styles for the synthesis of combinational and sequential circuits are covered.
-Architectures and characteristics of PLDs and FPGAs are studied.
-Laboratory work involves writing the VHDL descriptions and test benches for designs, compiling and functionally simulating the designs, fitting and timing simulation of the fitted designs, and programming the designs into a CPLD or FPGA and bench testing.
-Spring.
-Prerequisite: ESE, ECE majors, ESE 118, or permission of the instructor and the department.
+Topics include design methodology, VHDL syntax, entities, architectures, testbenches, subprograms, packages, and libraries.
+Architecture and characteristics of PLDs and FPGAs are studied.
+Laboratory work involves writing the VHDL descriptions and testbenches for designs, compiling, and functionally stimulating the designs, fitting and timing simulation of the fitted designs, and programming the designs into a CPLD or FPGA and bench testing.
+Spring

+Prerequisite: ESE or ECE major; ESE 118 or permission of instructor